hjr265/hjr265.me/content/blog/block-all-but-one-website-with-windows-defender-firewall/index.md

 title: Block All But One Website With Windows Defender Firewall
 date: 2022-12-11T00:15:00+06:00
 tags:
-  - windows
+  - Windows
-  - network
+  - Network
   - 100DaysToOffload
-  - windowsdefender
+  - WindowsDefender
-  - windowsfirewall
+  - WindowsFirewall
 ---

 How do you block access to all websites except one on a Windows device?